✓ Progress saved

 $

-Anything on your P&L that isn't on a Production by Provider report — water picks, whitening kits, electric brushes, retainers, membership fees.
+Anything on your P&L that isn't on a Collection by Provider report — water picks, whitening kits, electric brushes, retainers, membership fees.
 We use this to remove non-clinical revenue from the replacement-doctor calculation, so retail-heavy practices aren't penalized.

 Outside-P&L providers